 Isolated coronary artery bypass graft (CABG) surgery is the most often performed cardiac surgery, but like any open-heart procedure, it requires a high degree of expertise to achieve clinical excellence.
 STS star ratings of sites enrolled in public reporting can be searched online free of charge to anyone and provide accurate, unbiased information about the quality and safety of the care provided by different heart surgery providers during specific timeframes.
 It’s easy to search by hospital, location or in star-rating order.

 This is a huge advantage for patients with heart problems and their families.
 It gives verified, meaningful information based on true clinical data that may not always be easily accessible.
 It can help people make informed decisions about healthcare.
-The July 2017 – June 2018 ratings will be available in August at https://publicreporting.sts.org/acsd
+The July 2017 – June 2018 star ratings are available at https://publicreporting.sts.org/acsd

 A Broad Spectrum of Quality Cardiac Care